jacobismael/Image-Processing/README.md

 - - -
 A C++ program that uses OpenCV basic tools to create image processing tools.

-Looking to implement optimizations so that it runs smoothly for videos and then a neural network to recognize the face likely going to be in another project repository.
+Looking to implement optimizations so that it runs smoothly for videos.

 ![OpenCV](https://avatars1.githubusercontent.com/u/5009934?s=200&v=4)